 A cartoon character emerged on social networks in January 2017 and triggered a storm of memes.
 It was called ‘Sulito’ – a gurning, blue-eyed map, with improbable humanoid anatomy.
-Sulito was an unofficial mascot of the Movimento Sul Livre, or “The South is My Country” who are campaigning to force a plebiscite which would decide upon the breakaway and independence of Brazil’s 3 southernmost states.
+Sulito was an unofficial mascot of the Movimento Sul Livre, also known as “The South is My Country” who are campaigning to force a plebiscite which would decide upon the breakaway and independence of Brazil’s 3 southernmost states.
 They have announced a new unofficial plebiscite for October 7th 2017.

 One commentator remarked that the movement doesn’t stand a chance if they can’t find one competent graphic designer in their country.